Pinching-Antenna Systems (PASS): A Tutorial: Application and Deployment

 \subsection{PASS for ISAC}

 By allowing the shared use of resource blocks between sensing and communication functionalities, ISAC is a promising technical trend for the next-generation communication networks \cite{lu2024integrated, 9737357}.
-As both the sensing and communication superiority of PASS have been proven in the existing works, PASS for ISAC can be a promising future direction, which is illustrated in Fig. \ref{fig:pass-isac}.
+As both the sensing and communication superiority of PASS have been proven in the existing works, PASS for ISAC can be a promising future direction, which is illustrated in Fig. \ref{fig:pass-application}(b).
 A few existing works have recently shed light on this issue.
 For instance, the authors of \cite{zhang2025integrated} aimed to maximize illumination power while ensuring communication quality-of-service (QoS).
 Separately, the authors of \cite{ouyang2025rate} analyzed the performance limits of PASS-based ISAC systems and derived closed-form expressions for the achievable communication rate (CR) and sensing rate (SR).
+The authors of \cite{jiang2025pinching_pls} developed a PASS-aided tracking scheme designed to determine the position of a malicious user and thereby maintain transmission covertness.
 Due to the flexibility introduced by PASS, integrating communications and sensing can be done in a number of different ways.
 First, following the idea of waveguide switching, we can assign some time slots for sensing and other slots for communications.
 This design will introduce a sensing-communication tradeoff hidden in the time slot allocation procedure.
 Second, according to the idea behind waveguide multiplexing, we can introduce waveguides as an additional resource block for the shared usage between communication and sensing.
 Last but not least, PASS for wideband ISAC can also be a promising direction, as adequate bandwidth resources can not only enable high-fidelity sensing but also high-throughput communication.
 In a nutshell, future research may focus on how to orchestrate communication and sensing through the new sharing dimension introduced by the flexibility of PASS.